Biden, Harris take break from inaugural prep to mark MLK day

 Even before the Jan.
 6 insurrection at the Capitol, inauguration festivities were expected to be muted due to the virus.
 Mayor Muriel Bowser urged residents to stay away from the city on Inauguration Day.

-Country music star Garth Brooks said Monday he would perform at Biden's inauguration.
-Brooks also performed at Barack Obama's 2009 inauguration.
-Biden's inauguration committee previously said Lady Gaga would sing the national anthem and Jennifer Lopez would give a musical performance at the ceremony.

-“This is not a political statement,” said Brooks, who was invited to perform at Trump's 2017 inaugural but declined, citing a scheduling conflict.
-"This is a statement of unity.”
+David Hill, general manager of the Phoenix Park Hotel near the Capitol working his seventh inauguration, said in a typical inauguration week the hotel would be booked solid months ahead, with guests looking to witness history willing to pay higher rates and stay a four-night minimum.

+Bookings only started to pick up in the last week or so — mostly journalists, National Guard troops and other security officials dispatched to D.C. amid the growing concerns about violence.
+Hill said he's now "close to full" but guests aren’t paying the typical inauguration premium.

-Before the inauguration, the German Federation of Journalists warned foreign correspondents covering the event to take precautions and be “particularly careful and alert on Wednesday.”
+The German Federation of Journalists warned foreign correspondents covering the event to take precautions and be “particularly careful and alert on Wednesday” after journalists were attacked during the riot at the Capitol.

-Association head Frank Ueberall cautioned Monday that “extremist Trump fans have already demonstrated their hatred and willingness to use violence against journalists at the Capitol.”

-“It is appalling that such an appeal is even necessary in the USA, once the model democracy,” he added.
+“It is appalling that such an appeal is even necessary in the USA, once the model democracy,” said Frank Ueberall, the association's head.

 Comments